 - Through receiving the discipleship of mature Christian women she has met, including her mother.

-- Through practicing craftsmanship, creativity, marketing, accounting, and web page design for her business: LadyofLongbourn.com
+- Through practicing craftsmanship, creativity, and cooking.

 Her education is all of life, and Lisa is inviting you to join her, to watch, or to participate in her education on her blog.